 How frequently does my business need to file sales and use tax returns?

+The tax period depends on the amount of sales and use tax liability in the immediately preceding calendar year.
 So, for example, if in 2014 the sales and use tax liability was $1,000, the business should file monthly.
 If the business pays $500 or less annual sales and use tax, then the business should file quarterly.
 Please note: The Department of Taxes will assign your filing frequency upon registration.

 What are the due dates for the sales and use tax returns and payments?

 The due date depends on the tax period.